naotokui/penseur/README.md

 p = penseur.Penseur()

 # Define a list of sentences
-sen = ['Where is the dog?','What have you done with the cat?','Why have you killed all my animals?','You\'re a monster!','Get out of my house!']
+sen = ['Where is the dog?',\
+'What have you done with the cat?',\
+'Why have you killed all my animals?',\
+'You\'re a monster!',\
+'Get out of my house!']

 # You can add the sentences to the vector space using the encode method
 p.encode(sen)

 # You can save the encodings to a file using the save method.
-The parameter is simply a keyword for the save file
+# The parameter is simply a keyword for the save file
 p.save('dead_animals')

 # Once you've saved encodings to a file, you can load them back into the model using the load method